Students earn points for learning and revising content.

 You earn points by learning words, which means answering a word correctly three times in a row (or twice, if you don't make a mistake).
 This earns you one star, which is equal to one point.

 The scoring system also rewards you for revising the words you have already learned.
 The day after you first learn a word, you can revise the same word to earn yourself a second star.
 Each new star gives you another point, up to five stars.
-The stars can be earned after increasing gaps, as shown in this table:
+The stars can be earned after increasing periods of time, as shown in this table:

 |Stars||Points||When can I earn this star?|